How did Montana get its name?

 When the idea of creating the Montana Territory emerged, Idaho Territory covered all of present-day Idaho, Montana, and most of Wyoming.

-Around 1863, miners in Bannack and other mining towns east of the Rockies started feeling that Lewiston, the administrative capital of Idaho, which lay on the Idaho-Washington border clear west of the Rocky Mountains, was too far away to properly govern the eastern portion of the territory.
+In 1863, the administrative capital of Idaho, Lewistown, lay west of the Rocky Mountains on the Idaho border.
+Miners in Bannack and other towns east of the Rockies believed Lewistown was too far away to properly govern the eastern portion of the territory.

 Read the full story: Montana’s winding path to statehood